melj-code/my-snake-game/README.md

 Just like in the original, the rules are simple - Eat to grow, and don't touch the walls **or your own tail**!

-The aim of the game?
-Beat your last score.